janza/opencv3-python3-mini/README.md

-# docker-python3-opencv
+# opencv3-python3-mini

-Docker image with python 3 and opencv 3.0
+Alipine linux image with opencv 3 compiled to work with python3